aimhubio/aim/docs_v4/source/guides/installation.rst

 #############

 [TODO]
-This section shows a simple end-to-end aim setup.
+In this section you will learn how to set up basic Aim This section shows a simple end-to-end aim setup.
 It starts from the installation, shows how to run Aim UI and explore the results.
 Use this as a starting point to get familiar with the basics of Aim while getting up and running.